 3. Make a Winning Gameplan

-According to EdRecovery's review of evidence-based research, there are 7 design principles of effective voluntary summer learning program: (1) Duration, (2) Class Size, (3) Attendance, (4) Enrichment Activities, (5) Academic Curriculum, (6) Academic Teachers, (7) Enrichment Teachers, and (8) Administration.
+According to EdRecovery's review of evidence-based research, there are 7 design principles of effective voluntary summer learning program (which could be applied to any out-of-school learning experience): (1) Duration, (2) Class Size, (3) Attendance, (4) Enrichment Activities, (5) Academic Curriculum, (6) Academic Teachers, (7) Enrichment Teachers, and (8) Administration.

 Review EdRecovery's report further detailing the eight evidence-based design principles.
 Even if not all principles are present this year, choose a couple to get right now and focus on the others next year.